zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 GET api/v1/Tenants/default/Namespaces/{namespaceId}/Streams?query={query}&skip={skip}&count={count}
 ```

-The Stream fields valid for search are identified in the fields table located on the [Streams](xref:sdsStreams) page.
-Note that Stream Metadata has unique syntax rules, see [How Searching Works: Stream Metadata](#Stream_Metadata_search_topic).
+The Stream fields valid for search are identified in the fields table located on the [Streams](xref:sdsStreams) page. **Note:** Stream Metadata has unique syntax rules.
+For more information, see [How Searching Works: Stream Metadata](#Stream_Metadata_search_topic).

 Searching for Types
 =====================

 Similarly, the search functionality for types is also exposed through REST API.
 The query syntax and the request parameters are the same.
-The only difference is the resource you're searching on, and you can search on different properties for types than for streams.
+The only difference is the resource you're searching on.
+You can search on different properties for types than for streams.
 The searchable properties are below.
-See [Types](xref:sdsTypes) for more information.
+For more information, see [Types](xref:sdsTypes).

 | Property          | Searchable |
 |-------------------|------------|